bensains1/RealCameras/README.md

 # RealCameras
-This project will extend the three.js library with cameras that mimic real world cameras.
+This project extends the three.js library with cameras that mimic real world cameras.